storybook-community/.github/profile/README.md

 ### Contact

 You can find us on the [Storybook Discord server](https://discord.gg/invite/storybook).
 We have a dedicated channel for team members and we're active on the rest of the server.

-### I want to help

-Please note this group is invite-only and new members are vetted based on past contributions to the Storybook ecosystem.
-If you're the maintainer of a popular Storybook addon, or a longstanding contributor to Storybook, please get in touch with [Steve Dodier-Lazaro (aka Frog)](https://github.com/sidnioulz).

-All contributors must abide by the [Contributor Covenant code of conduct](https://github.com/storybook-community/.github/blob/main/profile/CODE_OF_CONDUCT.md) and refrain from engaging in any form of hateful conduct.

-To read more about contributing, check out our [contribution guidelines](https://github.com/storybook-community/.github/blob/main/profile/CONTRIBUTE.md).

 ### Disclaimers